 I love my craft room.
-It is my space where I spend a lot of my time creating my projects and going over my tutorials.
+It is where I spend a lot of my time creating projects and going over my tutorials.

 Awhile ago I posted about My Craft Room because I was doing some major cleaning and organizing.